 The speed limit in Sonoyta is 25 km/h (15 mph).
 Complying with the speed limit in Mexico may seem a little ridiculous, since everyone will pass you.
 For me, it was better than dealing with the police.

 Give yourself plenty of time to get there.
 The Rule of Thumb is you do NOT drive in Mexico at night for any reason.

 Depending on the kind of vacation you are looking for, there are plenty of options.

 Looking for rest and time with the family?
-Maybe you'd like to spend a few nights out on the town, but mostly plan on playing on the beach and swimming in a heated pool or Jacuzzi.
-You will want to look at Sandy Beach for accommodations.
-Penasco del Sol, Laos Mar Hotel & Suites, Playa Bonita Resort and Las Palomas Beach and Golf Resort are close to town, but far enough away for solitude.
+Maybe you'd like to spend a few nights out on the town, but mostly plan on playing on the beach and swimming in a heated pool or jacuzzi.
+If this describes you, you may want to look at Sandy Beach for accommodations.
+Peñasco del Sol, Best Western Laos Mar Hotel & Suites, Playa Bonita Resort, and Las Palomas Beach and Golf Resort are close to town, but far enough away for solitude.
 The Mayan Palace is located about 30 minutes east of town and is essentially an all-inclusive with a private beach.

-Looking for a place on the beach where you can walk to affordable food, bars and discos?
-Mirador Beach is the place for you.
+If you want to a place to stay on the beach, and wish to walk to affordable food, bars and discos, Mirador Beach is the place for you.
 Hotel Baja, Costa Elegante Hotel & Suites, El Mirador Village Hotel, Motel Granada del Mar are on the Beach or right off the beach.
 Hotel Plaza Penasco and Playa Inn are a little farther away, but look a little nicer on the outside.